Daily Skin Care Routine For Oily Skin: Dos And Dont’s

 Step 6: Eye Cream

 The skin under your eyes is delicate and prone to damage.
-It does have oil glands and dries out easily.
+It does have oil glands and dries out easily, especially if you use acne creams that cause dryness.
 Invest in a good eye cream that maintains the hydration in the skin under your eyes and addresses specific concerns like dark circles, puffiness, or wrinkles.

 Step 7: Sunscreen

 Sunscreen is essential if you head outdoors during the day.
 Pick a gel-based sunscreen for oily skin.
 Ingredients like silicone in your sunscreen will offer a mattifying effect while keeping your skin relatively oil-free.
 Ensure that it has at least SPF 30 and PA+++ rating.

 Evening Routine For Oily Skin